-In two separate terminals, for each of the containers, type the command, but DO NOT hit enter yet: stress-ng --cpu 2 --cpu-method fft --cpu-ops 5000
+In two separate terminals, for each of the containers, type the command, but DO NOT hit enter yet: [>>In the 1st and 2nd Docker container windows: the windows where you ran "sudo docker exec -it <container-id> bash"] stress-ng --cpu 2 --cpu-method fft --cpu-ops 5000

-First, run one container alone to measure the stand-alone performance of the command with cpus=1.
+First, run stress-ng in one container alone to measure the stand-alone performance of the command with cpus=1.

 Next, prepare to run the command in both containers in parallel.
 This requires submitting commands to both containers as close as possible in time so their execution overlaps as much as possible.
 YOU WILL NEED TO PRESS ENTER FOR THE COMMAND IN EACH CONTAINER AT ALMOST THE SAME TIME.
-PREPARE FIRST.
+PREPARE FOR THIS BEFORE RUNNING.
+DO NOT RUN TWICE.